phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/security-privacy-stragety/security-privacy-stragety.md

 ### Phone number

 #### Security
-- phone numbers are not only security relevant indirectly via communiction (see social engineering) but nowadays also directly e.g. in 2FA
+- phone numbers are not only security relevant indirectly via communiction (see social engineering) but nowadays also directly e.g. in MFA
-  - e.g. in Germany especially critical services like bank, health insurance like to only offer SIM 2FA without alternative
+  - e.g. in Germany especially critical services like bank, health insurance like to only offer SIM MFA without alternative
   - SIM hijacking is hard to defend against as fraudsters often use attack vectors out of the users control, like SIM provider customer support
     - depending on the attack (and e.g. personal use of the SIM), a SIM transfer is hard to notice just by absence of incoming calls/SMS
   - phone numbers can often be considered as significant proof of identity, thus can play a role in identity theft